-People ask me all the time what “red flags” to look for when reading someone’s online dating profile or email to you.
+People ask me all the time what “red flags” to look for when reading someone’s online dating profile or emails.
 Obviously, much of what you determine to be a red flag will be subjective, just like your deal-breakers, but it’s important to keep an eye out for a few things:

-This person may be trying to deceive you into thinking that he or she looks like a younger (and often more attractive) version of him or herself.
-Or by not posting any pictures, again, he or she may be hiding something from you.
+This person may be trying to deceive you into thinking that he or she looks like a younger, and often more attractive, version of himself or herself.
+Or, by not posting any pictures, again, he or she may be hiding something from you.

 Whether it’s true or not, it looks like he or she is trying to hide something.

-- A laundry list of things they don’t want in a partner instead of what they do.
+- A litany of things someone doesn’t want in a partner instead of what he or she does want

 - Contradictory information

-If you find information in someone’s profile that seems to contradict itself, such as age, occupation, children, or level of education, it may be that a lie is not so well-disguised.
+If you find information in someone’s profile that seems to contradict itself, such as age, occupation, number of children, marital status, or level of education, it may be that a lie is not so well-disguised.

-- A long-winded email to you that says nothing about your profile but goes on to tell his or her life story.
+- A novel-esque email to you that says nothing about your profile but goes on to tell his or her life story

 This is a copy/paste job at its finest.
-If the person is still of interest to you, I recommend responding with, “I’d love to hear what caught your attention in my profile.”
-Then you’ll either get a real, personalized response or not.
+If the person is still of interest to you, I would recommend responding with, “I’d love to hear what piqued your interest about my profile.”
+Then you’ll either get a real, personalized response or you won’t.

 Something just screams “fishy” here.
 Why the urgency?

-- An email asking for any personal information besides your phone number or email address, such as social security number, date of birth, address… or money.
+- An email asking for any personal information besides your phone number or email address, such as social security number, date of birth, address, or even bank account number

 If any of this happens, run.
 And run fast!
 I would also block this user and alert the online dating company as you see fit.

-All of this said, I am not recommending that you assume the worse.
+I am, of course, not recommending that you assume the worst about all of your potential dates.
 In fact, I’m recommending the opposite.
 Give someone the benefit of the doubt unless you uncover one of the red flags listed.
 And, of course, be safe.